kethia19/submission_reminder_app_kethia19/README.md

 │   └── submissions.txt
 ├── config/
 │   └── config.env
-└── startup.sh            # The script to startup the application
+└── startup.sh            # The script to start the application
 ```

 Then, run the startup.sh to start the application